 - Remove the stone from the bleach solution, then attach an airline from an air pump to the stone and place it in a container of fresh water, letting it run for five minutes.
 This will dilute and remove any residual bleach from the stone.

-- Remove the airstone from the fresh water and continue to let the air pump through the stone for 5 minutes to dry the inside pores.
-Allow the stone to completely air dry for 24 hours, then store for future use.
+- Remove the airstone from the fresh water and continue to let the air pump through the stone for five minutes to dry the inside pores.
+Allow the stone to completely air-dry for 24 hours, then store for future use.